Nastyflav/appli_purbeurre_version_terminal/README.md

 # 3. Select a product

 Once the category is selected, the application returns a bunch of products associated.
-The user just has to choose which one he wants to consult :
+The user just has to choose which one he wants to substitute :
 ```
 =======ALIMENTS=======
 Choisissez un produit à substituer en tapant son numéro :